qtnc/swan/docs/language-syntax.md

 - A  class can inherit from a single parent superclass.
 Everything is at least an Object If no other parent is explicitely specified.
 - A name starting with `_` denotes an instance field.
 They are implicitely declared at their first use.
 - A name starting with `__` denotes a static field.
+They are implicitely declared at their first use.
 - A field cannot be accessed from outside its class.
 You cannot access a field from another object as well.
 IN fact, `object._field` is simply invalid.
+This provides built-in encapsulation.
 - You can declare static methods by preceding its name by the static keyword.
+- Each method take an implicit `this` first parameter.
 - The constructor is simply called `constructor`.
 You can also define a static constructor, which will be called immediately after the class is defined.

 Additionally to arithmetic, bitwise and comparison operators, you can also override prefix operators as well as call and indexing/subscript: